-Throughout Q1 of 2024, the DHCS Recovery Incentives Program team continued weekly planning meetings with the CM training and technical assistance provider, University of California, Los Angeles (UCLA), and the Incentive Manager (IM) vendor, Q2i.
-DHCS is working to publish a revised Behavioral Health Information Notice (BHIN) and frequently asked questions (FAQs) to account for program and funding updates.
-Additionally, DHCS is finalizing an Implementation Plan (IP) to allow the remaining DMC-ODS counties not currently in the program to submit an IP for DHCS review, indicating they are interested in providing CM services through the Recovery Incentives Program.
+Throughout Q2 of 2024, the DHCS Recovery Incentives Program team continued weekly planning meetings with the CM training and technical assistance provider, University of California, Los Angeles (UCLA), and the Incentive Manager (IM) vendor, Q2i.
+DHCS shared a revised Behavioral Health Information Notice (BHIN) for stakeholder feedback on June 28, 2024, and anticipates publishing the final BHIN in August 2024.
+Additionally, DHCS finalized an Implementation Plan (IP) to allow the remaining DMC-ODS counties not currently in the program to submit an IP for DHCS review, indicating they are interested in providing CM services through the Recovery Incentives Program.
+The IP will be published once the revised BHIN is finalized in August 2024.
 Oversight and monitoring activities included continued and ongoing coaching calls, which provide support to CM providers, and fidelity reviews, which began in July 2023 with sites and counties participating to discuss adherence to the CM protocol.
-DHCS released an optional county audit tool on January 31, 2024, and plans to release a quarterly progress report template to counties by Q3 of 2024 to use for tracking oversight activities.
+In June 2024, DHCS shared a quarterly progress report template with stakeholders and plans to provide the finalized template to counties in Q3 of 2024 to use for tracking oversight activities.
 The Recovery Incentives Program team continued to respond to questions from participating counties and provider sites, supported the refinement of training materials for counties and providers, and coordinated with CDPH for expedited processing of Clinical Laboratory Improvement Amendments waivers.

-Recovery Incentives: California's Contingency Management Program - Training and Technical Assistance Activities, DY 20-Q1
+Recovery Incentives: California's Contingency Management Program - Training and Technical Assistance Activities, DY 20-Q2

-DY 20-Q1 (January 1, 2024 - March 31, 2024)
+DY 20-Q2 (April 1, 2024 - June 30, 2024)

-Statewide CM pilot training curriculum, readiness review and fidelity assessment tool development activities: Key activities accomplished during DY 20-Q1 included:
+Statewide CM pilot training curriculum, readiness review and fidelity assessment tool development activities: Key activities accomplished during DY 20-Q2 included: